Attakullakulla: Cherokee warrior

 In the 1750s, Attakullakulla worked to provide a steady supply of trade goods for his people.
-When the French and Indian War began in North America, Cherokee warriors traveled to the Pennsylvania frontier to serve in British military campaigns against French and their Indian allies' strongholds.
+When the French and Indian War began in North America, Cherokee warriors traveled to the Pennsylvania frontier to serve in British military campaigns against French and their Native American allies' strongholds.

 Virginia frontiersmen killed some Cherokee on their way home after these campaigns.
 Attakullakulla journeyed to Pennsylvania, to Williamsburg, and then to Charles Town, securing the promise of British trade goods as compensation for participation in fighting.
 But this was not enough to satisfy young Cherokee who wished to honor their cultural obligation of "blood revenge" and sought social status.
 Throughout 1758 and 1759, Cherokee warriors launched retributive raids on the southern colonial frontier.
 Hoping that matters might be forgiven, Attakullakulla led a Cherokee war party against the French Fort Massiac, and tried to negotiate peace with the British.

 These efforts proved unsuccessful.
 In late 1759, some Cherokee leaders went to Charleston to try to negotiate with South Carolina authorities for peace.
 The colonial governor, William Henry Lyttelton, seized the delegates as hostages until the Cherokee surrendered those men responsible for killing white settlers.
 Having raised an expeditionary force of 1,700 men, Lyttelton set out for Fort Prince George, with the hostages in tow, and arrived on December 9, 1759.
 Attakullakulla was forced to sign a treaty agreeing that the Cherokee would deliver suspected "murderers" in exchange for the nearly two dozen hostages confined at Fort Prince George.

 Attakullakulla returned to Fort Prince George in early 1760 to negotiate for the release of the hostages, but to no avail.
 As peaceful negotiations failed, Oconostota lured Lt.
 Richard Coytmore out of the fort by waving a bridle over his head.
 He incited Cherokee warriors hiding in the woods to shoot and kill Coytmore.
 The garrison in the fort retaliated and executed all the remaining Cherokee hostages.

 In response, the Cherokee launched an offensive against settlements on the southern frontier.
 Many Cherokee blamed Attakullakulla for the murders of the hostages.
 While he worked to try to bring about peace, later in 1760, British and South Carolina troops invaded the Cherokee Lower Towns and Middle Towns.
 They were forced to retreat, and the Overhill Cherokee besieged Fort Loudoun, gaining its surrender in August 1760.
 The Cherokee killed many of the garrison as they retreated to the East.

 Attakullakulla again attempted to negotiate a peace, but this was not achieved until 1761, when the British and South Carolina military conducted a punitive expedition against the Middle and Lower Towns.
 Attakullakulla signed peace terms in Charles Town on December 18, 1761.
 He was robbed and harassed by angry frontiersmen on his journey home.
-Throughout the 1760s, he would work in vain to stall white settlement in the western Carolinas and Overhill Territory, and was a frequent guest of colonial officials in Charles Town and Williamsburg.Tortora, Carolina in Crisis, pp. 166–67.
+Throughout the 1760s, he would work in vain to stall white settlement in the western Carolinas and Overhill Territory, and was a frequent guest of colonial officials in Charles Town and Williamsburg.